No Responsibility Disclaimer

 Defining Non-responsibility Disclaimer

-It is a statement that prevents the affirmation of civil liability by your customer.
-You can understand it in simplest way!
-Imagine something you want to do at your risk and the provider says I’m not the one to catch if anything goes wrong because you are doing it at your risk.
-Same goes with the no-responsibility disclaimer.
-It clearly states that you are not responsible for the damages that might happen due to the usage of your product or service.
-Your hands are up and free!
+You can understand it in the simplest way!
+Imagine something you want to do at your own risk, and the provider says I’m not the one to catch if anything goes wrong because you are doing it at your own risk.

 Disclaimer of liability or No-liability Disclaimer